Buffalo Creek Vacations: Sleep in a Caboose Where the Buffalo Roam in NC

 In addition, field trips are also offered at the ranch.
 There’s a lot to see and learn about farming and animals.

 If you’re in the area or want to make a day trip to Buffalo Creek Vacations, they offer a Day-Cation Pass.
 The pass allows you to watch the daily bison feeding, check out the model trains, do a mini-horse ride, visit the playground and game room, and see all the animals.
 You also get a free souvenir cup of animal feed to give the goats some treats.
-The day pass is good from 9 am – Noon and costs $45/adult and $38/child ages 3-17.
+The day pass is good from 9 am – noon and costs $45 per adult and $38 per child ages 3-17.
 Be sure to make a reservation ahead of time.

 The BC Coral is the big playground at Buffalo Creek.
 It’s an old-school one with wooden bridges, monkey bars, a climbing ball, see-saw, and little zip line.
 My kids loved it.

-As we didn’t stay in one of the luxury cabins at Buffalo Creek Vacations, I can’t speak directly to those log cabins but we did walk by a couple of them and they look beautiful.
-All cabins were built almost solely by the family and every luxury cabin is pet-friendly and have pool tables, wi-fi, a private fire ring, and hot tub.
+We didn’t stay in one of the luxury cabins at Buffalo Creek Vacations, so I can’t speak directly to those accommodations, but we did walk by a couple and they look beautiful.
+The family built nearly all of the cabins, and every luxury cabin is pet-friendly and includes pool tables, Wi-Fi, a private fire ring, and a hot tub.

-Cabins sleep anywhere from 2 to 14 people so this is an awesome place for a family trip, couples retreat, or even a family reunion or wedding party.
+The cabins sleep anywhere from two to 14 people, so this is an awesome place for a family trip, couples retreat, or even a family reunion or wedding party.

 And if you want a massage, they actually have a masseuse that will come to the property and give you a massage right in the cabin.
 Heaven.